Kikobeats/tom/README.md

   templates:
     payment_success:
       subject: Welcome to {company.site}
+      from:
+        - "{company.email}"
+      bcc:
+        - "{company.email}"
       body:
         greeting: Hello
         signature: Regards
         intro:
-          - Welcome to {company.site}!
+          - Welcome to {company.site} and thanks for signing up!
+We really appreciate it.
-          - We're very excited to have you on board.
-          - We are processing your API request.
+          - We are creating your API credentials.
 You will receive a new email in the next 24 hours with the API key.
-        outro:
-          - Need help, or have questions?
-Just reply to this email, we'd love to help.

     send_api_key:
       subject: Your API Key